browserless/browserless/README.md

 # Webdriver (selenium)

-Geting started with Selenium and webdriver couldn't be easier.
+Getting started with Selenium and webdriver couldn't be easier.
 Once browserless is up and running simply update your application or test to use it as a remote connection:

 **Before**
 ```js